techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Python/Data Types and Comments.md

 x = (b + d)
 print (x)
 ```
-1.3  Here is the code fixed, by removing the double quotes that indicates a string so that variable d is now a floating point number instead of a string:
+1.3  Here is the above code fixed, by removing the double quotes that indicates a string so that variable d is now a floating point number instead of a string:

 ```
 a = 'int'